 During this time, companies also began using Local Area Network (LAN) connections to connect workers and documents.
 Ethernet was among the most popular and emerged as a leading solution, connecting computer-based workers and files in a practical way for the first time.
 Xerox was the first to develop an ethernet for business purposes in 1973, and by the early eighties, LANs and ethernets were common at companies that used computers to do business.

 In 1978, Eric Schmidt created Berknet, the first network that allowed for computer-to-computer communication, and what some argue was the earliest iteration of an intranet.
-The ways we communicated at work were growing by leaps and bounds, but this was just the beginning of workplace technology development.
+The ways we communicated at work were growing by leaps and bounds, but this was just the beginning of workplace technology optimization and development.